We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 The best way to prevent pans from warping is to avoid exposure to rapid changes in temperature.
 Rinsing hot pans in cold water is the leading cause of warping, but there are several other causes.

 If your pans are already warped, no problem.
-Towards the end, I explain, step-by-step, two simple methods you can use to repair pans that are already warped.
+Towards the end, I explain, step-by-step, the simple methods you can use to repair pans that are already warped.

 Use the links below to navigate.